terchris/urbalurba-logging/README.md

 Grafana login
 The default grafana login is admin/admin.
-You can change this by setting the environment variables GF_SECURITY_ADMIN_USER and GF_SECURITY_ADMIN_PASSWORD.
+You can change this by setting the environment variables GF_SECURITY_ADMIN_USER and GF_SECURITY_ADMIN_PASSWORD.(not working)

---------- old doc for just logging ------
-All code uses winston for logging. winston is set up to log to console.
+--------- old doc for just logging ------ DELETE FROM HERE All code uses winston for logging. winston is set up to log to console.

 All systems are running in docker dontainers.